 Why are the attacks focused on Android and not IoS?

 “If you have a billion devices that are out there—no matter how good your security is—some of them are going to have bugs, some of them are compromised,” says Ludwig, Security consultant, Google.

-From the recent stats, we can observe that attacker are being attracted to android due to it’s large no. of users (2 billion active users across the world) over Apple iPhone.
-The Second reason is that Google is working with many mobile companies rather than Apple who works with only one Phone maker.
+From the recent stats, we can observe that attackers are being attracted to android due to its large no. of users (2 billion active users across the world) over the Apple iPhone.
+The second reason is that Google is working with many mobile companies rather than Apple who works with only one Phone maker.
 Google has to prepare an effective security system but not of one type only.
 They have to build many structures of the patches for each model of mobile.
 This brings a lot of work and complications as they have to architect many patches.
-Thirdly, Google takes an open-source approach, unlike IoS of apple which have controlled submission.
+Thirdly, Google takes an open-source approach, unlike IoS of apple which has controlled submission.
 Developers don’t need to wait for approval to list an app in the store.
 Google relies on users to mark suspicious and malicious apps instead.

 To find the solution against it, Google has assembled a team, who are working together to develop AI bots.
 They believe that AI can bring them some improvement where they won’t lose Model and defend against attacks.
 The development is still in the early stage and this revolution might take more time to complete.
 At the moment, Google doesn’t have the volume of problems it needs to train its neural networks as completely as it would like.
 Ironically, to really embrace machine learning, Google needs more Android problems to feed the neural network—or better neural networks.

 We are always looking for innovation and new partnerships.
 Whether you would want to hear from us about our services, partnership collaborations, leave your information below, we would be really happy to help you.